 Marlena de Blasi is the author of two other bestselling memoirs for Virago.
 She lives in Orvieto in Umbria, Italy.

 Arne de Keijzer together with Burstein created the Secrets series of books and co-edited SECRETS OF MARY MAGDALENE with him.

 Carlo De Vito the author of more than 15 books, including A Mark Twain Christmas and biographies of D. Wayne Lukas, Wellington Mara, Yogi Berra, and Phil Rizzuto.
 He was the publisher at Running Press Book Publishers and VP, Editorial Director at Sterling Epicure.
 He lives with his wife and two sons on their farm, the Hudson-Chatham Winery, in Ghent, New York.

 Jonathan Dean is Senior Writer for the Sunday Times Culture, regularly interviewing the world's biggest stars.
-He has also written for the paper's News Review, Style, Magazine and Travel sections on subjects ranging from Remembrance Day to holidays in LA.
-He has also contributed to the Pool, GQ, Shortlist, the Independent and Red.
+He has written for the paper's News Review, Style, Magazine and Travel sections, on subjects ranging from Remembrance Day to holidays in LA, and contributed to the Pool, GQ, Shortlist, the Independent and Red.

 Samuel R. Delany